DFE-Digital/teacher-success/app/views/content/prepare-for-training/how-to-prepare-for-teacher-training.md

 layout: "article"
 page_header:
     title: "How to prepare for teacher training"
-    description: "Find out how you can prepare for your teacher training, from considering any reasonable adjustments you might need to finding out about funding."
+    description: "Find out how you can prepare for your teacher training, from finding out about funding to reading advice from former trainees."
 side_navigation:
     title: Prepare for training
     steps: